robofinch/Prismarine-Anchor/README.md

 Again, even if this project does not include data or code copied or modified from Amulet codebases, and successfully avoids running afoul of the noncompete, the noncompete will still apply to users or derivatives of this project.
+(If that license is used here.)